 - (2) Report Contents: Performance Reports must include a response to all objectives included in your subgrant.
 A detailed response is required in the narrative portion for yes/no performance objectives.
 The narrative must also reflect on accomplishments for the quarter and identify problems with project implementation and address actions being taken to resolve the problems.
-Additional information may be required if necessary to comply with federal reporting requirements. - (3) Submission: Performance Reports may be submitted by the Project Director, Application Manager, or Performance Contacts.

-- (1) Project Expenditure Reports - (a) The subgrant recipient shall have a choice of submitting either a Monthly or a Quarterly Project Expenditure Report to the Department.
+Additional information may be required if necessary to comply with federal reporting requirements. - (3) Submission: Performance Reports may be submitted by the Project Director, Application Manager, or Performance Contacts. - b.
+Financial Reports - (1) Project Expenditure Reports - (a) The subgrant recipient shall have a choice of submitting either a Monthly or a Quarterly Project Expenditure Report to the Department.
 Project Expenditure Reports are due thirty (30) days after the end of the reporting period.
-In addition, if the subgrant award period is extended, additional Project Expenditure Reports shall be submitted.
-Project Expenditure Reports for grants made under the Recovery Act must be submitted monthly.
-See the Recovery Act Conditions for additional information. - (b) All project expenditures for reimbursement of subgrant recipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by the Office of Criminal Justice Grants (OCJG) through the Subgrant Information Management ON-line (SIMON) system. - (c) All Project Expenditure Reports shall be submitted in sufficient detail for proper preaudit and post-audit.

-- (d) Before the "final" Project Expenditure Report will be processed, the subgrant recipient must submit to the Department all outstanding project reports and must have satisfied all special conditions.
-Failure to comply with the above provisions shall result in forfeiture of reimbursement. - (e) Reports are to be submitted even when no reimbursement is being requested. - (f) The report must be electronically signed by the subgrant recipient or implementing agency's chief financial officer or the chief financial officer's designee.
+In addition, if the subgrant award period is extended, additional Project Expenditure Reports shall be submitted. - (b) All project expenditures for reimbursement of subgrant recipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by the Office of Criminal Justice Grants (OCJG) through the Subgrant Information Management ON-line (SIMON) system. - (c) All Project Expenditure Reports shall be submitted in sufficient detail for proper preaudit and post-audit. - (d) Before the "final" Project Expenditure Report will be processed, the subgrant recipient must submit to the Department all outstanding project reports and must have satisfied all special conditions.
+Failure to comply with the above provisions shall result in forfeiture of reimbursement. - (e) Reports are to be submitted even when no reimbursement is being requested.

-- (a) The Financial Closeout Audit shall be submitted to the Department within forty-five (45) days of the subgrant termination date. - (b) The Financial Closeout Audit must be electronically signed by the subgrant recipient or implementing agency's chief financial officer or the chief financial officer's designee. - (3) Project Generated Income (PGI) - (a) If applicable, the subgrant recipient shall submit Quarterly PGI Earnings and Expenditures Reports to the Department within thirty (30) days after the end of the reporting period covering subgrant project generated income and expenditures during the previous quarter.
+- (f) The report must be electronically signed by the subgrant recipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee. - (2) Financial Closeout Audit - (a) The Financial Closeout Audit shall be submitted to the Department within forty-five (45) days of the subgrant expiration date. - (b) The Financial Closeout Audit must be electronically signed by the subgrant recipient or implementing agency's Chief Financial Officer or the Chief Financial Officer designee. - (3) Project Generated Income (PGI) - (a) If applicable, the subgrant recipient shall submit Quarterly PGI Earnings and Expenditures Reports to the Department within thirty (30) days after the end of the reporting period covering subgrant project generated income and expenditures during the previous quarter.
 If any PGI remains unspent after the subgrant ends, the subgrant recipient must continue submitting quarterly PGI reports until all funds are expended.
-(See Item 11, Program Income.) - (b) PGI Earnings and Expenditures reports must be electronically signed by the subgrant recipient or implementing agency's chief financial officer or the chief financial officer's designee.
+(See Item 11, Program Income.) - (b) PGI Earnings and Expenditures reports must be electronically signed by the subgrant recipient or implementing agency's chief financial officer or the chief financial officer's designee. - c.
+Other Reports